13 Tips to Improve Your Copywriting for Better Search Rankings

 - “Wanting to” — why are you even giving the reader the option to want, you should be straight-up telling them what they will do… an objective already captured under “you’ll”

 The passive voice isn’t grammatically incorrect and neither are weak words, but they don’t work in marketing copy.
 From landing pages to social media captions, that copy is all about action: read this, click here, subscribe now.
 And if you want someone to stick with you through a blog post, you can’t afford to waffle your words.

-Here’s Content Marketing Institute’s list of weak words with which I wholeheartedly agree.
+Here’s Content Marketing Institute’s list of weak words, which I wholeheartedly support.

 If these words are in your copy, restructure!

 Read my full rant on passive writing in social media copy for examples of passive writing and my recommended adjustments.

 Almost everything has been said already, and by a source your customers would trust and respect without question.

 Quoting and citing reputable references in blogs, case studies, and even certain web page copy has three great benefits to improve your copywriting:

 - It adds length to your articles or web pages that doesn’t rely on your own copywriting